seoul-afternoon/seoul-algorithms/blind/array/two-sum.md

 Time Complexity : O(n) \
 Space Complexity : O(n)

+### Problem
+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+You may assume that each input would have exactly one solution, and you may not use the same element twice.

+You can return the answer in any order.

 ### Idea
 Using the brute force takes a time complexity of O(n^2).
 If we put it in the map in advance while searching, we can optimize it to O(n).